 CSV files are everywhere to define structured data for software applications or data sets.
 Despite being ubiquitous, CSV manipulation is hard and often requires technical knowledge.

 For simple manipulations, spreadsheets are enough.
 However, they are limited when it comes to:

 - Consolidate CSV files using a unique identifier

-- Remove duplicate rows from a CSV
+- Dedupe rows in a CSV

 If you have several CSV files that you want to join together using a unique column, go to the join csv files guide.

-Remove duplicates from CSV files
+Merge duplicates from CSV files